Shobit123/Shobit123/README.md

-- 👋 Hi, I’m @Shobit123
+- 👋 Hi, I’m Shobit Singh
-- 👀 I’m interested in NEw Learning Tech and coding
+- 👀 I’m interested in New Learning Technology and coding skills
-- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on my team work
 - 📫 How to reach me shobitsingh84@gmail.com